monashcode/show-your-emotions-with-rekognition/README.md

     ./setup.sh

-    # Create your s3 buckets using command below, pick a globally unique bucket name.
+    # Create your 33 buckets using the command below, pick a globally unique bucket name.
     # These bucket name will be used in next steps.
 Name can be a mixture of lowercase letters and numbers.
     # If successful, console will prompt: "make_bucket:<your bucket name>" e.g. aws s3 mb s3://rekognition-workshop-simon
-    # Use command  'aws s3 ls' to verify the creation of bucket
+    # Use command  'aws s3 ls' to find and verify the creation of bucket

     aws s3 mb s3://<your_raw_images_bucket_name>
     aws s3 mb s3://<your_processed_images__bucket_name>